53845714nF/Best_Beers/README.md

+# Best Beers

+> [!WARNING]
-⚠️ **This project is not intended to promote or encourage the consumption of alcohol.
+> This project is not intended to promote or encourage the consumption of alcohol.
 Alcohol is a drug.
 Regular drinking can make you dependent on it.
-Alcohol is leading risk factor for death, disease and disability.** ⚠️
+Alcohol is leading risk factor for death, disease and disability.

-# Best Beers
 [![Docker Image](https://github.com/53845714nF/Best_Beers/actions/workflows/main.yml/badge.svg)](https://github.com/53845714nF/Best_Beers/actions/workflows/main.yml)

 Welcome to Best Beers!
 This is a web application built using Django framework that helps you manage your beer inventory.